criipto/docs-old/getting-started/overview.md

 {% iconnote note %}

 An **e-ID** is a special kind of online identity that is tied to a *natural person*.
 A natural person in relation to e-ID is a living, individual human being.
+Examples of e-IDs are Danish NemID, Swedish BankID, and Dutch DigiD.

-This means that when a person signs into your app or your web site with an e-ID you will know who the person really is.
+An e-ID may be used for authentication and in most cases also for digitally signing legal documents.

 {% endiconnote %}